Supervision for Teens

-Counselors are assigned to a group of approximately 10-12 students.
+For those locations that can provide housing, counselors are assigned to a group of approximately 10-12 students.
 Nonetheless, all of our counselors have a responsibility to assure, to the best of their ability, the safety of all our students.
-Unless otherwise noted, counselors reside in the dormitories (at the universities) and the hotel (Disney) in rooms adjacent to the students.
+Unless otherwise noted, counselors reside in the dormitories (at the universities) or the hotel (Paris and Florence) in rooms adjacent to the students.
 Generally, there is one counselor room on each floor of student residences.
 Given that our counselors are generally trained in either filmmaking or acting or animation, in addition to living and eating with the students, they serve as teaching assistants during class time and/or film shoots.

 Each summer our international body of students have been overwhelmingly conscientious, kind, and well-behaved young men and women.
 Nonetheless, we feel it is necessary to outline those rules that will make each of our students stay with us as safe, comfortable, and enjoyable as possible.

 The following are regulations that must be observed at all New York Film Academy Summer Camps:

 Drugs and alcohol are strictly prohibited.
 Do not bring drugs or alcohol with you to the New York Film Academy.
 Do not attempt to purchase drugs or alcohol while attending our summer camps.
 Don’t keep drugs or alcohol for your friend.
 Don’t plan to explain that you have no idea how the drugs or alcohol wound up in your suitcase.
 Don’t think you won’t get caught with drugs or alcohol.